skippycrow/T3_CS2450_001/doc/db_ref.md

 * `create_employee(e_id, override_existing = False)`

     Creates a new Employee with the specified id value and returns it.
-    If the id is already in the database, a new employee will not be created, unless `override_existing` is True
+    If the id is already in the database, a new employee will not be created, and a `ValueError` will be raised, unless `override_existing` is True

 * `get_employee(e_id)`

-    Returns the Employee object with the specified id
+    Returns the Employee object with the specified id.
+Will raise an `IndexError` if the id is not present.

 * `erase_employee(e_id)`